 Looking for the best handheld GPS device to keep you on the right path when hiking or venturing into the wilderness?
+Want to get started in Geocaching?
 Our guide will help you choose the right one for your needs, and at the best price.

-Most of us have become very used to depending on GPS-equipped phones and cars to locate ourselves in built-up areas, but when you’re out in the wider world things are different.
-It’s very unlikely you’ll be able to rely on cellular coverage to download maps, phones are rarely built to prioritize ruggedness.
-In remote places, a device that uses satellite positioning with built-in maps is the solution.
+Most of us have become very used to depending on phones and cars to locate ourselves in built-up areas, but when you’re out in the wider world things are different.
+It’s very unlikely you’ll be able to rely on cellular coverage or coffee shops with wi-fi to download maps, so built-in maps and a rugged build are key features.

 Best handheld GPS device in 2022